basisai/examples/README.md

 * [Component](#component)

 ### hcl template
-A copy of the [hcl file](./bedrock.hcl.tmpl) is provided as a template for your reference.
+A copy of the [hcl file](./bedrock.hcl.tmpl) is provided as a template.

 ## End-to-end